 Once the furniture is in place it's important to think about where to place the accessories.
 No doubt you will have some window treatments and artwork, and maybe a television and some sconces.
 Give just as much thought to placing living room accessories as you do the furniture.

 If you're unsure about what will work try using an online room planner to create an arrangement.
 Test out some different looks and see what looks best and what works for your lifestyle.
 If you're not too computer savvy you can make up a living room floor plan using graph paper.
-Just make sure to use all the appropriate measurements so you don't face any unwelcome surprises when you actually put the furniture in the room.
+Just make sure to use all the appropriate measurements so you don't face any unwelcome surprises when you put the furniture in the room.